 - Faculty of Geo Information Science and Earth Observation (ITC) of the University of Twente,

 - Institute of Housing and Urban Development Studies (IHS) of Erasmus University Rotterdam,

 - International Institute of Social Studies (ISS/EUR) of Erasmus University Rotterdam,

 - Royal Tropical Institute (KIT).

-The Platform thus brings together experts from seven leading Dutch universities and knowledge centres, with backgrounds in international social policy development, global sustainable water development, international spatial development, international housing development and sustainable local economic development and management.
-SAIL forms part of a community of academics and practitioners from around the world, who contribute to the field in multiple ways.
+The platform brings together experts from seven leading Dutch universities and knowledge centres, with backgrounds in international social policy development, global sustainable water development, international spatial development, international housing development and sustainable local economic development and management.
+SAIL forms a community of academics and practitioners from around the world, who contribute to the field in multiple ways.
 The more than 66,000 SAIL alumni make up a large part of this network.
 SAIL co-creates synergies and makes sure existing resources become more than the sum of their parts.

-The educators, researchers and practitioners of SAIL combine a thorough knowledge of development and sustainability with a sound understanding of the complex set of problems that many countries face today.
+The educators, researchers and practitioners of SAIL combine thorough knowledge of development and sustainability with a sound understanding of the complex set of problems that many countries face today.
 The platform is active in:

 - Research and Education; Our research and education are cross sectoral with a focus on societal impact.
 They often combine findings from areas in economics, development studies, sociology, water resources management, agriculture, business administration, political science, spatial planning and management and health management at the local level with global data, thus enhancing the understanding of the relationship between globalization and sustainable development.
 Our research and education often take a multidisciplinary approach and may have either a country perspective, or a focus on supply chains, sectors, or specific topics, such as environmental, social and health issues.